7. Debugging your model

 the anchor and the name of the chosen tensor.
 Optionally, you may specify the

-anchor mode as well as the anchor return period.
-In order for this option setting
+output mode as well as the output return period.
+In order for these option settings

 to take effect, they must be set before model compilation.